 - Country risk (investments in Latin America).
-At December 31, 2010, approximately 50,6% of the Group's assets were located in Latin America.
-In addition, around 42,9% of its revenues from operations for 2010 were derived from its Latin American operations.
-The Group's investments and operations in Latin America (including the revenues generated by the Group's operations in these countries, their market value, and the dividends and payments of management fees) are subject to various risks linked to the economic, political and social conditions of these countries, including risks related to the following: - government regulation or administrative polices may change unexpectedly and negatively affect the economic conditions or business environment in which it operates, and, therefore, our interests in such countries; - currencies may be devalued or may depreciate or currency restrictions and other restraints on transfer of funds may be imposed; - the effects of inflation and/or local currency devaluation may lead certain subsidiaries to a negative equity situation, requiring them to undertake a mandatory recapitalization or commence dissolution proceedings; - governments may expropriate or nationalize assets or increase their participation in the economy and companies; - governments may impose burdensome taxes or tariffs; - political changes may lead to changes in the economic conditions and business environment in which we operate; and - economic downturns, political instability and civil disturbances may negatively affect the Telefónica Group's operations in such countries.
+At December 31, 2010, approximately 50.6% of the Group's assets were located in Latin America.
+In addition, around 42.9% of its revenues from operations for 2010 were derived from its Latin American operations.
+The Group's operations and investments in Latin America (including the revenues generated by these operations, their market value, and the dividends and management fees expected to be received therefrom) are subject to various risks linked to the economic, political and social conditions of these countries, including risks related to the following: - government regulation or administrative polices may change unexpectedly and negatively affect Telefónica's interests in such countries;

+- currencies may be devalued or may depreciate or currency restrictions and other restraints on transfer of funds may be imposed; - the effects of inflation or currency depreciation may result in certain subsidiaries having negative equity which would require them to undertake a mandatory recapitalization or commence dissolution proceedings; - governments may expropriate or nationalize assets or increase their participation in the economy and companies; - governments may impose burdensome taxes or tariffs; - political changes may lead to changes in the economic conditions and business environment in which it operates; and - economic downturns, political instability and civil disturbances may negatively affect the Telefónica Group's operations.

 In addition, the Telefónica Group's operations are dependent, in many cases, on concessions and other agreements with existing governments in the countries in which it operates.
-These concessions and agreements, including their renewal, could be directly affected by economic and political instability, altering the terms and conditions under which it operates.
+These concessions and agreements, including their renewals could be directly affected by economic and political instability, altering the terms and conditions under which it operates.

-• Management of foreign currency and interest rate risk.
-The Telefónica Group's business is exposed to various types of market risk, including the impact of changes in interest rates or foreign currency exchange rates, as well as the impact of changes of counterparty credit risk in treasury operations or in some structured financed transactions entered into.
-The Telefónica group employs risk management strategies to manage this risk, in part through the use of financial derivatives, such as foreign currency forwards, currency swap agreements and interest rate swap agreements.
-If the financial derivatives market is not sufficiently liquid for the Group's risk management purposes, or if it cannot enter into arrangements of the type and for the amounts necessary to limit the exposure to currency exchange-rate and interest-rate fluctuations, or if banking counterparties fail to deliver on their commitments due to lack of solvency or otherwise, such failure could adversely affect the financial position, operating results and cash flow.
-Also, Telefónica's other risk management strategies may not be successful, which could adversely affect the financial position, operating results and cash flow.
-Finally, if the rating of counterparties in treasury investments or in structured financed transactions deteriorates significantly or if these counterparties fail to meet their obligations to the Company, the Telefónica Group may suffer loss of value in its investments, incur in unexpected losses and/or assume additional financial obligations under these transactions.
-Such failure could adversely affect the Telefónica Group's financial position, operating results and cash flow.
+Management of foreign currency and interest rate risk.
+The Telefónica Group is exposed to various types of market risk in the normal course of its business, including the impact of changes in foreign currency exchange rates and the impact of changes in interest rates, as well as the impact of changes of credit risk in its treasury investments (in cash and cash equivalents) or in some financial transactions.
+The Telefónica Group employs risk management strategies to manage this exposure, in part through the use of financial derivatives, such as foreign currency forwards, currency swap agreements and interest rate swap agreements.
+If the financial derivatives market is not sufficiently liquid for the Group's risk management purposes, or if it cannot enter into arrangements of the type and for the amounts necessary to limit the exposure to currency exchange-rate and interest-rate fluctuations, or if banking counterparties fail to deliver on their commitments due to lack of solvency or otherwise, such failure could adversely affect the financial condition, results of operations and cash flow.
+Also, Telefónica's other risk management strategies may not be successful, which could adversely affect the financial condition, results of operations and cash flow.
+Finally, if the rating of counterparties in treasury investments or in structured financial transactions deteriorates significantly or if any of such counterparties were to fail in its obligations to the Company, the Telefónica Group may suffer a loss of value in its investments, incur unexpected losses and assume additional financial obligations under these transactions and such failure could adversely affect the Telefónica Group's business, financial condition, results of operations and cash flow.